-Immediately after turning into the campground, a quick left turn leads to a cul-de-sac at the end of the road with parking for the Chephren Lake (and Cirque Lake) trailhead.
-There is a half kilometre (0.3 mile) gentle, downhill hike, along the south and west periphery of the campground, to the Chephren Lake trail kiosk at the end of the bridges crossing the Mistaya River.
-I am not concerned.
-My hiking guide and Gem Trek map clearly document this as the location of the shared trailhead to Chephren Lake (and also Cirque Lake).
+Immediately after turning into the campground, a quick left turn leads to a cul-de-sac at the end of the road with parking for the Chephren Lake (and Cirque Lake) trail-head.
+There is a half kilometer (¹⁄₃ mile) gentle, downhill hike, along the south and west periphery of the campground, to the Chephren Lake trail kiosk at the end of the bridges crossing the Mistaya River.
+The hiking guide and Gem Trek map clearly document this as the location of the shared trail-head to Chephren Lake (and also Cirque Lake).

-The trail is relatively flat with a short, moderate ascent near the end followed by a left turn at the large tree and a short distance to the brief, but steep, descent at Chephren Lake.
+The trail is relatively flat with a short, moderate ascent near the end followed by a left turn at the large tree and a short distance to the brief, but steep descent at Chephren Lake.

 The visual impact at shoreline is stunning.
-The detail of delicate plant life along the shore is separated, in stark contrast to the powerful presence of 3,266 m (10,715 ft.)
-Mount Chephren on the far west side, by the nearly 2 KM (1.2 mile) long, milky, emerald lake.
+The detail of delicate plant life along the shore is separated, in stark contrast to the powerful presence of 3,266 m (10,715 ft) Mount Chephren on the far west side, by the nearly 2 KM (1¼ mile) long, milky, emerald lake.
 Glaciated flanks of majestic Howse Peak tower over glacier fed waterfalls and a perfectly pyramidal lateral moraine at the far end of the lake.

 On the return along Chephren Lake trail there are occasional, excellent mountain views to the west (right) above pristine marsh and meadows.

-The distance for combining both hikes (which is what I have done this day) is about 13.6 KM (8.5 miles).
-A left turn onto the link trail will continue the descent back to the bridges over Mistaya River and ultimately the beginning trailhead at the parking area for hikers.
+The distance for combining both hikes (which is what has been done this day) is about 13.6 KM (8½ miles).
+A left turn onto the link trail will continue the descent back to the bridges over Mistaya River and ultimately the beginning trail-head at the parking area for hikers.